MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 HoloLens needs to be able to track your head position with [6 degrees of freedom](https://en.wikipedia.org/wiki/Six_degrees_of_freedom) (X, Y, Z, translation, and roll, pitch, yaw rotation) in order to show stable holograms.
 To do that, HoloLens tracks two similar pieces of information from two separate sources:

-1. **Visible light cameras.** These cameras track the environment, for example, the physical room in which you are using the HoloLens
+1. **Visible light cameras.** These cameras track the environment, for example, the physical room in which you’re using the HoloLens
 1. **Inertial Measurement Unit (IMU).** The IMU consists of an accelerometer, gyroscope, and magnetometer that tracks your head motion and orientation relative to Earth

 Information from these two sources is compounded to track your head position at a low latency and high enough frequency in order to render smooth holograms.

 However, this approach relies on a critical assumption; the environment (tracked by the cameras) remains stationary relative to Earth (against which the IMU can make measurements).
-When that is not the case, like on a boat in the water, the information from both sources can conflict with one another and cause the tracker to get lost.
+When that isn’t the case, like on a boat in the water, the information from both sources can conflict with one another and cause the tracker to get lost.
 This conflict produces incorrect position information and results in swimmy holograms or even tracking loss.

 Moving Platform Mode remedies this issue.
-When you enable Moving Platform Mode, that is a hint to the tracker that it cannot rely on our sensor inputs to completely agree with each other at all times.
+When you enable Moving Platform Mode, that is a hint to the tracker that it can’t rely on our sensor inputs to completely agree with each other at all times.
 Instead, HoloLens needs to rely more heavily on visual tracking and quickly identify incongruous inertial motion data and filter it out accordingly before it's able to use the IMU input.

 ## Supported Environments and Known Limitations

-While Moving Platform Mode was developed to intelligently handle cases of inertial and visual data conflict, it is currently scoped to large marine vessels experiencing low-dynamic motion.
+While Moving Platform Mode was developed to intelligently handle cases of inertial and visual data conflict, it’s currently scoped to large marine vessels experiencing low-dynamic motion.
 Meaning there are certainly limitations and unsupported scenarios.

 ### Known Limitations

 - The only supported environments for Moving Platform Mode (MPM) are large marine vessels experiencing low-dynamic motion.
 In other words, many common environments/situations are **not** yet supported due to their high frequency motion and high levels of acceleration and [jerk](https://en.wikipedia.org/wiki/Jerk_(physics)).
 For example: planes, trains, cars, bikes, buses, small boats, elevators, etc.
 - Holograms might wobble slightly when MPM is enabled, especially when on choppy water.
 - Nothing prevents users from attempting to use MPM in unsupported environments, however, you might experience undesirable side-effects if the device is able to maintain tracking in the unsupported space.
 For example, with MPM, you might find it's possible to use in an elevator while changing floors, whereas that was previously impossible.
-Unfortunately, while MPM allows the device to maintain tracking, it does not handle map management at this time.
+Unfortunately, while MPM allows the device to maintain tracking, it doesn’t handle map management at this time.
 You could find that changing floors in an elevator causes the device to confuse the upper and lower floors and negatively affect map quality.

 ## Prerequisites